icons8/lunacy-docs/docs/interface.md

 * Enter the zoom value manually in the edit field.
 * Hover the cursor over the zoom control edit field, wait a moment until the cursor turns into a double-headed arrow and then drag the cursor up or down.
+* Click over the edit field of the zoom control and rotate the mouse wheel.

+The demo below shows the first two methods.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/interface-zoomtoobjectplaceholder.png" height="auto"><source src="/public/interface-zoomctrl1358x734.mp4" type="video/mp4"></video>

-Alternatively, you can click the down arrowhead next to zoom control and select one of the preset values or options on the displayed menu (see the figure below).
+Alternatively, you can click the down arrowhead next to the zoom control and select one of the preset values or options on the displayed menu (see the figure below).

 ![Zoom control](public/interface-zoomcontrol.png)